- Associated Students of Idaho State University (ASISU)

 The University Honors Program is an academic learning community that offers a broad range of enriched educational experiences, typically found at a small private college, for bright, talented, and ambitious undergraduate students.
 The main goals of the program are:

 The University Honors Program offers interdisciplinary, theme-driven course sequences in the humanities, social sciences, and natural sciences.
-They are designed for students who are motivated to develop their critical and creative thinking in a more personalized atmosphere than may be expected in normal lower division courses.
-These courses are offered in small classes (25 maximum enrollment) by interested faculty, deal with broad and/or interdisciplinary issues, and confront some aspect of the human condition.
+These courses are designed for students who are motivated to develop their critical and creative thinking in a more personalized atmosphere than may be expected in non-honors lower division courses.
+Honors courses are offered in small classes (25 maximum enrollment) by interested campus faculty, deal with broad and/or interdisciplinary issues, and confront some aspect of the human condition.
 Innovative teaching and assignments are encouraged, and interaction with faculty and class members is lively.
-Please check www.isu.edu/honors for this year’s core curriculum themes and additional information.
+Please check isu.edu/honors for this year’s core curriculum themes and additional information.
 Questions about the University Honors Program and courses may be directed to the address above.

 The University Honors Program Curriculum fulfills many of the General Education Requirements.

 Rendezvous Building, 3rd Floor, Room 323 921 S 8th Ave Stop 8010 Pocatello ID 83209-8010 (208) 282-3662 isu.edu/tutoring firstname.lastname@example.org